African - American First Ladies of Distinction

 Ruth Carol Taylor

-Ruth Carol Taylor (b.
-1931) was the first flight attendant in 1958.
+Ruth Carol Taylor (1931-2023) was the first flight attendant in 1958.
+Her courageous act paved the way for greater diversity and inclusion within the aviation industry.

 Shirley Ann Jackson